Alberto Moreno: Liverpool

-On 14 August 2016, Moreno started in the first game of the season, a 4–3 win at Arsenal, where he conceded a penalty and was criticised heavily for his performance, prompting a defence from his manager Jürgen Klopp.
-Despite his manager's intervention, he was dropped and used only as a late substitute for the next game, an 0–2 loss at Burnley.
-He made 18 appearances over the season, just eight as a starter, as James Milner was preferred in the left-back slot.
+On 14 August 2016, Moreno started in Liverpool's first game of the season, a 4–3 win at Arsenal, where he conceded a penalty and was criticised heavily for his performance, prompting a defence from his manager Jürgen Klopp.
+Despite his manager's intervention, he was dropped and used only as a late substitute for the next game, an 2–0 away defeat against Burnley.
+He made 18 appearances over the season, just eight as a starter, as James Milner was preferred in his left-back position.

-In April 2017, Serie A teams AC Milan and Inter Milan spoke to Liverpool about a transfer for Moreno, and in June the Reds rejected a €12.5 million bid for him from another Italian club, Napoli.
+In April 2017, Serie A clubs AC Milan and Inter Milan spoke to Liverpool about a transfer for Moreno, and in June the Reds rejected a €12.5 million bid for him from another Italian club, Napoli.

-Moreno played more frequently at the start of the 2017–18 season, but was criticised in November in a Champions League group game against Sevilla, in which Liverpool led 3–0 at half time but drew 3–3, and was defended by Klopp.
-He ultimately lost his position to new signing Andrew Robertson for the rest of the season.
+Moreno played more frequently at the start of the 2017–18 season, but was criticised on 23 November, in a Champions League group game against Sevilla, in which Liverpool led 3–0 at half time but drew 3–3, and was defended by Klopp.
+He ultimately lost his position to new signing Andy Robertson for the rest of the season.

-Despite not playing in the 2019 UEFA Champions League Final against Tottenham Hotspur on 1 June 2019, Moreno won his first Champions League winner's medal as Liverpool won 2–0.
-Three days later, after making just five appearances all season, Moreno was released by Liverpool.
+Despite not playing in the UEFA Champions League final against Tottenham Hotspur on 1 June 2019, Moreno won his first Champions League winner's medal as Liverpool won 2–0.
+After making just five appearances all season, Moreno was released by Liverpool on 4 June 2019.

 Villarreal

-On 9 July 2019, Moreno signed a five-year contract with Villarreal CF. In September 2020, he was ruled out for an estimated six months with a cruciate ligament injury to the left knee.
+On 9 July 2019, Moreno signed a five-year contract with Villarreal.
+On 9 September 2020, he was ruled out for an estimated six months with a cruciate ligament injury to the left knee.

-On 26 May 2021, Moreno won the Europa League final with Villarreal, scoring a penalty in the 11–10 shootout.
+On 26 May 2021, Moreno won the UEFA Europa League final with Villarreal, scoring a penalty in the 11–10 shootout.

 Como

-On 19 July 2024, Moreno signed a one-year contract with club Como as a free agent.
+On 19 July 2024, Moreno signed a one-year contract with Serie A club Como as a free agent.
+On 19 June 2026, Moreno left Como after his contract expired without renewal, subsequently making him a free agent.

+Mallorca

+On 24 August 2026, Moreno returned to Spain after signing a one-year deal with RCD Mallorca in the Segunda División.